Ghost-Rider-gu/Mail-Sender/README.md

-# Mailing-on-T-SQL
+# Mail Sender with T-SQL

 Implementation of mail in the language of T-SQL

 This example shows how to clean the T-SQL do mailings.
 To post dispatch earned, it is necessary (open MS SQL Server Management Studio):